sjkp/blitz-embed/README.md

 - Prepackaged Dockerfiles for AWS Lambda.
 - GGUF files in `HuggingFace`.

+### Roadmap
+- C++ GCP functions handler + Docker file.
+- C++ Azure functions handler + Docker file.
+- Add support for embeddders like BGE-M3, allmpnet, SPLADE models.
+- Add support for Matryoshka embeddings.
+- Extend GPU support for standalone deployments.
+- Bring in developments embedding related from llama.cpp.

+### Why 4-bit quantisation is recommended ?
+`Quantisation Jesus Tim Dettmers` has argued in the [15th min of this video](https://www.youtube.com/watch?v=y9PHWGOa8HA) and in this [paper](https://arxiv.org/pdf/2212.09720.pdf) that 4-bit quantisation yields "best bit by bit performance" for a model.

 ### How to launch a embedding service in AWS Lambda